-- 7. The Committee again reiterates its concern (see A/56/18, para.
-241; and CERD/C/CHN/CO/10-13, para.
-10) that the domestic legislation of the State party does not contain a definition of racial discrimination in full conformity with article 1 of the Convention.
-The Committee also reiterates its concern (see A/56/18, para.
-242; and CERD/C/CHN/CO/10-13, para.
-11) that the State party has not adopted a comprehensive anti-discrimination law.
+- 7. The Committee again reiterates its concern that the domestic legislation of the State party does not contain a definition of racial discrimination in full conformity with article 1 of the Convention.
+It also reiterates its concern that the State party has not adopted a comprehensive anti-discrimination law.
 The Committee is concerned that in Hong Kong, China, law enforcement activity does not necessarily fall within the scope of the prohibition on racial discrimination contained in the Race Discrimination Ordinance.
-The Committee is also concerned that Macao, China, does not have a domestic law specifically defining and criminalizing racial discrimination fully in line with article 1 of the Convention (arts.
-1, 2 and 5). - 8.
-The Committee urges the State party, including Hong Kong, China, and Macao, China to amend its domestic laws to expressly define and criminalize all forms of racial discrimination in full conformity with article 1 of the Convention, and expressly prohibit both direct and indirect racial discrimination in all fields of public life, including law enforcement and other government powers.
+The Committee is also concerned that Macao, China does not have a domestic law specifically defining and criminalizing racial discrimination that is fully in line with article 1 of the Convention (arts.
+1, 2 and 5) (see A/56/18, paras.
+241-242 and CERD/C/CHN/CO/10-13, paras.
+10-11). - 8.
+The Committee urges the State party, including Hong Kong, China, and Macao, China, to amend its domestic laws to expressly define and criminalize all forms of racial discrimination in full conformity with article 1 of the Convention, and expressly prohibit both direct and indirect racial discrimination in all fields of public life, including law enforcement and other government powers.